Frequently Asked Questions

 How are licenses managed?

-Chordle is distributed via the Windows Store and licenses are stored by Microsoft as part of that.
+Chordle is distributed via the Microsoft Store and licenses are stored by Microsoft as part of that.

 Can I install Chordle on multiple devices?

-Yes, subject to the 10 device limit enforced by the Windows Store.
-As long as you sign into the Windows Store on all your devices with the same account you used to make the initial purchase, then the license will automatically be applied.
+Yes, subject to the 10 device limit enforced by the Microsoft Store.
+As long as you sign into the Microsoft Store on all your devices with the same account you used to make the initial purchase, then the license will automatically be applied.

-Can I try out syncing/creating set lists/adding more songs/exporting to Word without paying for Chordle?
+Can I try out syncing/adding more songs without paying for Chordle?

 I want to try running Windows applications via Wine on Linux, can I get a license for Chordle to run there?

-No, Chordle licenses are managed by the Microsoft Store and are not available any other way.
+No, Chordle licenses are managed by the Microsoft Store and are not available in this way.

 Using other platforms